Quality and methodology information (QMI) for healthcare-associated infections (HCAI) reports

 Data sources

-The primary data source for the numerator data is the mandatory surveillance of bacteraemia and CDI which is collected through UKHSA’s HCAI data capture system (DCS) covering 6 data collections.
-Mandatory surveillance began in response to increasing rates of MRSA bacteraemia across NHS trusts and was subsequently rolled out for other HCAI when concern arose.
-Independent sector providers were also mandated to submit data from April 2009.
-A complete timeline of changes of the mandatory surveillance is available online.
+The primary data source for the numerator data is the mandatory surveillance of bacteraemia and CDI which is collected through UKHSA’s HCAI DCS (data capture system) covering 6 data collections.
+Mandatory surveillance began in response to increasing rates of MRSA bacteraemia across NHS trusts and was subsequently rolled out for other HCAIs when concern arose.
+Independent Sector Providers were also mandated to submit data from April 2009.
+There is a complete timeline of changes to mandatory surveillance available.

 The inclusion criteria for reporting each bacteraemia or infection to the surveillance system are: